marmor/datable.sql/README.md

 The layer is written in PL/SQL, and can be inserted to existing database in one command, without changing anything in the lower layers (the database and the data), or the upper layers (e.g. the applications).

 DaTableSQL is the basis of the new DaTableJS Web&Mobile framework, and without it, DaTableJS could not be so easy and powerful.

+This project is not usable yet, but for INSTALLATION NOTES, you are welcome to visit [here](https://github.com/marmor/datable.sql/blob/master/INSTALL.md).